Earlobe Repair NYC

 An earlobe of normal size and proportion is often overlooked, but when an earlobe becomes elongated or enlarged due to the aging process, it can become a major cause of concern for some individuals.
 While you might not hear much about earlobe reduction surgery, it is actually a very commonly requested procedure among our New York patients.

 Earlobe surgery is commonly performed on women whose earlobes have become stretched due to wearing heavy earrings.
 Over time, this can cause the fleshy portion of the lower ear to become elongated and floppy.
 The same effect can also be seen in some men and women who have never worn earrings.
-Gravity and the natural aging process seem to effect the earlobes of some people more than others.
+Gravity and the natural aging process seem to affect the earlobes of some people more than others.
 Volume loss in the earlobes can also be a cause.

 If you suffer from disproportionate or elongated earlobes, you may wish to consider earlobe reduction surgery.
 This straightforward procedure can correct the size of your earlobes and subtly improve your overall facial appearance.

 Ideal candidates for earlobe reduction

 An ideal candidate for earlobe reduction surgery is someone whose earlobes are disproportionately larger than the rest of the ear.
 The earlobe skin may appear wider or longer than the average earlobe.
 Candidates should have realistic expectations and be in good overall health.
 Earlobe reduction surgery may also be combined with a facelift in NYC or other facial rejuvenation procedures.

 Earlobe reduction procedure